Horsham

 AreaSearch analysis places Horsham well above average for employment performance across multiple indicators

-Manufacturing was under-represented at 4.2% compared to Rest of Vic.'s 7.7%.
-Many residents commute elsewhere for work based on Census data.
-Between September 2024 and September 2025, Horsham's labour force decreased by 4.0%, employment declined by 2.4%, causing unemployment rate to fall by 1.6 percentage points.
-State-level data as of 25-Nov-25 shows VIC employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%.
-National forecasts from May-25 project total employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Horsham's industry mix suggests local employment should increase by similar rates over the same periods.
+Manufacturing, however, was under-represented at 4.2%, compared to Rest of Vic.'s 7.7%.
+Many Horsham residents commute elsewhere for work based on Census data.
+From September 2024 to September 2025, the labour force decreased by 4.0% and employment declined by 2.4%, leading to a 1.6 percentage point drop in unemployment rate.
+In contrast, Rest of Vic.'s employment fell by 0.7%, labour force contracted by 0.6%, and unemployment rose marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Horsham's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment